Azure/blobxfer/docs/30-vectored-io.md

 ### Stripe
 `stripe` mode will splice a file into multiple chunks and scatter these chunks across destinations specified.
-These destinations can be different containers within the same storage account or even containers distributed across multiple storage accounts if single storage account bandwidth limits are insufficient.
+These destinations can be different a single or multiple containers within the same storage account or even containers distributed across multiple storage accounts if single storage account bandwidth limits are insufficient.

 `blobxfer` will slice the source file into multiple chunks where the `stripe_chunk_size_bytes` is the stripe width of each chunk.
 This parameter